 This programme is studied on campus.

 A career in finance requires an in-depth understanding of both the theory and practical knowledge of accounting and finance.
-This programme offers students the opportunity to master a wide range of financial tools and so acquire a solid foundation of key accounting and finance topics (without any requirement of having previously studied accounting or finance). while developing the necessary skills for management roles.
+With this industry-focused programme, you’ll master a wide range of financial tools and acquire a solid foundation of key accounting and finance topics, while developing the necessary skills for management roles.
 The programme will thoroughly prepare you for a successful career across a variety of potential accountancy and financial roles and industries.

-Led by renowned Academics and top practitioners, you gain access to the latest finance research, software and techniques.
-Our strong links with financial institutions, recruiters and practitioners ensure a focus on tangible, marketable employability skills, relevant to the real financial world.
+Led by renowned academics and top industry practitioners, you’ll gain access to the latest finance research, software and techniques.
+The Business School’s strong links with financial institutions, recruiters and practitioners ensures a focus on tangible, marketable employability skills, relevant to the real financial world.
 You’ll have the opportunity to engage with industry throughout the course, including working on live projects with prestigious companies.
 We also run workshops with visiting industry specialists from companies such as Deloitte, KMPG, PwC and EY.